QubesOS/qubes-core-admin/doc/qubes-events.rst

 Events are fired by calling :py:meth:`qubes.events.Emitter.fire_event`.
 The first argument is event name (a string).
 You can fire any event you wish, the names are not checked in any way, however each class' documentation tells what standard events will be fired on it.
-The rest of arguments are dependent on the particular event in question -- they are passed as-is to handlers.
+When firing an event, caller may specify some optional keyword arguments.
+Those are dependent on the particular event in question -- they are passed as-is to handlers.

 Event handlers are fired in reverse method resolution order, that is, first for parent class and then for it's child.
 For each class, first are called handlers